-Purposive Sampling of Indicators 41 and 47:
+Purposive Sampling of Indicators 40, 44 and 48:

 For indicators that measure disclosure of information that may not be disclosed in all instances we will use a form of purposive sampling to identify projects to measure.
-This will apply to Indicator 41 "Concessionality" and Indicator 47 "FI (bank) Sub-Investments".
+This will apply to Indicator 40 "Concessionality", Indicator 44 "Climate finance", and Indicator 48 "FI (bank) Sub-Investments".
 In each case, disclosure arguably only applies to a subset of a DFI's portfolio, and it is therefore necessary to identify applicable projects.
 We will therefore use a three-step process to identify applicable projects:

-- 1. Using available filters to identify relevant projects. - 2.
+- 1. Using available filters or specific thematic databases to identify relevant projects. - 2.
 Where filters are not available, we will request identification of relevant projects from the DFI accompanied by a statement that the projects identified represent the totality of that type of project. - 3.
 Where a DFI does not respond or declines to identify the relevant projects, we will use the standard random sample that we use for other indicators.

-We consider the use of existing database filters to identify applicable projects an appropriate method as such filters improve the accessibility of data and therefore represent a legitimate way of identifying appropriate disclosure practices.
+We consider the use of existing database filters or specific thematic databases to identify applicable projects an appropriate method as such filters improve the accessibility of data and therefore represent a legitimate way of identifying appropriate disclosure practices.